-- 11.1 Curriculum Committee.
+11.1 Curriculum Committee.
 This committee shall be responsible for making recommendations relating to the establishment, deletion or modification of all undergraduate and/or graduate courses, curricula, and major programs of study.
-(University Manual Section 4.50.10 and University Manual Chapter 8, Part III). - 11.1.1 The committee will follow this format in considering establishment, modification or deletion of courses or curriculums and major programs of study: - a) Programs approval of new degree programs or deletions of existing degree programs will require a formal vote at CELS faculty meetings, after action of the curriculum committee. - b) All other actions, new courses, course deletions, and changes in courses will follow the route outlined below: - 1.
+(University Manual Section 4.50.10 and University Manual Chapter 8, Part III).

+- 11.1.1 The committee will follow this format in considering establishment, modification or deletion of courses or curriculums and major programs of study: - a) Programs approval of new degree programs or deletions of existing degree programs will require a formal vote at CELS faculty meetings, after action of the curriculum committee. - b) All other actions, new courses, course deletions, and changes in courses will follow the route outlined below: - 1.
 Department approval(s) - 2.
 Department Chairperson(s) approval; submit to CELS Curriculum Committee - 3.
 CELS Curriculum Committee will distribute a detailed agenda to CELS faculty electronically one week prior to each meeting - 4.
 CELS Curriculum Committee approval - 5.
 Dean's Office approval - 6.
-Forward to Faculty Senate Curriculum Affairs Committee and/or Graduate Council - CELS Curriculum Committee shall provide a report each semester at the College Faculty and Professional Staff meeting. - 11.1.2 Members.
+Forward to Faculty Senate Curriculum Affairs Committee and/or Graduate Council c) CELS Curriculum Committee shall provide a report each semester at the College Faculty and Professional Staff meeting.

+- 11.1.2 Membership.
 There shall be a representative of each department on the committee.
 Terms will be consistent with the language for the rest of CELS committees per Section 9 of these bylaws.
 The Associate Dean for Academic Affairs shall serve as an ex officio member of this Committee. - 11.1.3 Chairperson.
 The Curriculum Committee shall elect its own chairperson at the beginning of the academic year.
+Ex-officio members may not serve as chairperson. - 11.2 Research Committee. - 11.2.1 Charge.
+The Research Committee shall have the responsibility for advising and assisting the Dean and Associate Dean for Research in planning and reviewing Agricultural Experiment Station and other research programs of the college, including all Research Centers and Institutes administered by CELS (1.6.4 of these bylaws), and make recommendations to the Dean on the annual allocation of AES facilities, personnel and resources, including the establishment of priority areas for requests for proposals and the establishment, oversight and dissolution of Administrative Cost Centers. - 11.2.2 Membership.
+The Research Committee shall be composed of seven (7) Faculty members and shall be maintained with nominees selected by the departments and appointment made by the dean.
+Terms will be consistent with the language for the rest of CELS committees per Section 9 of these bylaws.
+The Associate Dean for Research shall serve ex officio. - 11.2.3 Chairperson.
+The Research Committee shall elect its own chairperson at the beginning of the academic year.
 Ex-officio members may not serve as chairperson.

-11.2 Research Committee.

-11.2.1 Charge.
-The Research Committee shall have the responsibility for advising and assisting the Dean and Associate Dean for Research and Outreach in planning and reviewing Agricultural Experiment Station and other research programs of the college, including all Research Centers and Institutes administered by CELS (1.6.4 of these bylaws), and make recommendations to the Dean on the annual allocation of AES facilities, personnel and resources, including the establishment of priority areas for requests for proposals and the establishment, oversight and dissolution of Administrative Cost Centers.